Dr. Melanie Killen (she/her)

 Education: B.A., Clark University; Ph.D., University of California, Berkeley

-Bio: Melanie Killen, Ph.D., is Professor of Human Development and Quantitative Methodology, Professor of Psychology (Affiliate) and Distinguished Scholar-Teacher at the University of Maryland.
-She is a Fellow of the American Psychological Association, Association for Psychological Science, and Society for the Psychological Study of Social Issues.
-Dr. Killen’s primary research expertise includes origins of prejudice and bias, conceptions of social inequalities in childhood, morality and theory of mind, and facilitating social justice in school contexts.
+Bio: Melanie Killen, Ph.D., is Distinguished University Professor in the Department of Human Development and Quantitative Methodology and Professor of Psychology (Affiliate) at the University of Maryland.
+She is a Member of the National Academy of Education, and a Fellow of the American Psychological Association, Association for Psychological Science, and Society for the Psychological Study of Social Issues.
+Dr. Killen’s primary research expertise includes the origins of moral cognition, emergence of prejudice and bias, conceptions of social inequalities in childhood, morality and theory of mind, and facilitating social justice in school contexts.
 Her team developed a school-based program called Developing Inclusive Youth to promote intergroup friendships in childhood.
 She was an expert witness for the Office of the Attorney General in Massachusetts for a federal school desegregation case.
 Her research was profiled in CNN AC360’s Kids on Race: The Hidden Picture.
 Funding for her research is provided by the National Science Foundation and the National Institute of Child Health and Human Development.
 Her interests include swimming, gardening, biking, hiking, and sitting at cafés drinking decaf cappuccino with her friends and colleagues

 Education: B.S., Vanderbilt University; Ed.M., Harvard University; Doctoral Student, University of Maryland, College Park.

 Bio: Elise is a fourth-year PhD student in the Department of Human Development and Quantitative Methodology.
 Inspired by her years teaching high school, Elise is interested in child and adolescent moral and social development in the school context.
-She is particularly interested in the relationship between teacher language, behavior, and instructional choices and student moral development and thinking.
+She is particularly interested in the relationship between teacher language, behavior, and instructional choices and student moral development, especially in the context of prejudice and bias.

 Education: Psychological Sciences B.A., University of Connecticut; Doctoral Student, University of Maryland, College Park.

 Bio: Marley is a third-year PhD student in the Department of Human Development and Quantitative Methodology.
 Her research aims to explore the development of prejudice and bias through the examination of children’s social and moral reasoning, with the ultimate goal of identifying strategies for effective prejudice reduction.
-She is currently developing a project looking at how children predict, evaluate, and reason about peers who confront gender and racial stereotypes in STEM contexts.
+Her current project examines how children think about their own and others' decisions to confront gender bias in a science context.

 Education: B.A. in Psychology, Skidmore College; Doctoral Student, University of Maryland, College Park.